pippinbarr/cart253-2020/topics/sound/reintroducing-p5-sound.md

 However, let's delve into the documentation of `p5.SoundFile` specifically for a moment, just to get a sense of scale...

-To view the documentation for this part of `p5.sound`'s API we just click on its name on the main reference for the library, arriving at this page:
+To view the documentation for this part of `p5.sound`'s API we click on its name on the main reference for the library, arriving at this page:

 https://p5js.org/reference/#/p5.SoundFile

+Let's decipher it...

 ### Example

-This page begins with a fairly simple example of loading a sound file and playing it when the user clicks, much as we did above.
+This page begins with a conventional example of loading a sound file and playing it when the user clicks, much as we did above.
 That's the fundamental use of `p5.SoundFile`.

 ### Description

 If we keep scrolling, however, we'll get more and more detail.
-There's a **Description** which explains the idea of loading files in `preload()` as well as providing multiple file formats for cross-browser compatability.
+There's a **Description** which explains the idea of loading files in `preload()` as well as providing multiple file formats for cross-browser compatibility.

 ### Syntax

 We also run into a **Syntax** section that might be a little surprising because it discusses creating new `SoundFile` objects in our program in order to load a sound, unlike our usual use of `loadSound()`.
-For one thing, this tells us that `p5.SoundFile` is a **class** and that, overall, `p5.sound` is implemented as a set of classes that deal with sound.
+This tells us that `p5.SoundFile` is a **class** and that, overall, `p5.sound` is implemented as a set of classes that deal with sound.

 ### Methods

-This is emphasized when we get to the next section, **Methods**, which tells us all the different things a `p5.SoundFile` can do.
+The OOP-ness of p5.sound is emphasized when we get to the next section, called **Methods**, which tells us all the different things a `p5.SoundFile` can do.

-It's also here that the iceberg begins to reveal itself, because the list of **Methods** is **much longer** than just `play()` and `loop()`!
+It's also here that the iceberg begins to reveal itself, because the list of **Methods** is **much longer** than just `loadSound()`, `play()` and `loop()`!
 There are more than 30 different methods we can use with a `p5.SoundFile`.

 For each method there is a separate documentation page that we can access by clicking on the method's name.

-So, let's learn something new...
+So, let's learn something newish...

 ---